Collections

 Introduction

-There are many use cases for grouping resources together, often of the same class but sometimes of varying types.
+There are many use cases for grouping entities together, often of the same class but sometimes of varying types.
 These use cases are exemplified in the sections below, and range from the set of objects in an auction lot, to dealer inventories and museum collections, exhibitions, a set of related concepts, or the set of people that share a common feature such as gender or nationality.

 In order to cover all of the use cases with a consistent pattern, we introduce a new Set

 class from outside of CIDOC-CRM.
-This avoids issues with sets of resources with different types, and the semantics of the identity of objects and collections.
+This avoids issues with sets of entities with different types, and the semantics of the identity of objects and collections.
 If an equivalent class were to be added into the core CIDOC-CRM ontology in the future, a new major version of the specification would likely change to use it.

 Features